ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 - : int list = [0; 1; 1; 2; 3; 5; 8; 13; 21; 34]
 ```

-The first version `fib_loop` takes two extra parameters: the two previously computed Fibonacci numbers.
+The first version `fib_loop` has two extra parameters: the two previously computed Fibonacci numbers.

 The second version `fib` uses the first two Fibonacci numbers as initial values.
 There is nothing to be computed when returning from a recursive call, so this enables the compiler to perform an optimisation called [tail call elimination](https://en.wikipedia.org/wiki/Tail_call). <!--This turns recursivity into imperative iteration in the generated native code and leads to improved performances.-->

 **Note**: Notice that the `fib_loop` function has three parameters `m n i` but when defining `fib` only two arguments were passed `0 1`, using partial application.

-## Functions with Multiple Arguments
+## Functions with Multiple Parameters

-### Defining Functions with Multiple Arguments
+### Defining Functions with Multiple Parameters

-To define a function with multiple arguments, each must be listed between the name of the function (right after the `let` keyword) and the equal sign, separated by space:
+To define a function with multiple parameters, each must be listed between the name of the function (right after the `let` keyword) and the equal sign, separated by space:
 ```ocaml
 # let sweet_cat x y = x ^ " " ^ y;;
 val sweet_cat : string -> string -> string = <fun>